oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Definition in Involvements
 <multiple-definition-in-involvements>
-It MUST be tested that items of the list of involvements do not contain the same `party` regardless of its `status` more than once at any `date`.
+It SHALL be tested that items of the list of involvements do not contain the same `party` regardless of its `status` more than once at any `date`.